AnkitDroidGit/ankitdroidgit.github.io/_posts/2020-12-12-why-flutter.md

 Flutter code is powered by the world-class Dart platform, which enables compilation to 32-bit and 64-bit ARM machine code for iOS and Android, as well as JavaScript for the web and Intel x64 for desktop devices.

-**8. Flutter is open source product**
+**8. Flutter is an open-source product**

-Open Source Community is the major source of feedback, documentations and code contributions.
+Open Source Community is the major source of feedback, documentation, and code contributions.

 Flutter on [Github](https://github.com/flutter/flutter)